riyamehta12/speech_impairement_recognition/README.md

 **Voice-Based Cognitive Decline Detection**

-This project analyzes voice recordings to detect early signs of cognitive stress or decline using audio processing, natural language features, and simple anomaly detection models.
+This project analyzes voice recordings to detect early signs of cognitive stress or decline by detecting signs of speech impairment using audio processing,  language features, and simple anomaly detection models.

 **Overview**